Student Senate Grants

 Eligible expenses include APHA registration fees, airfare and ground transportation, and lodging.
 Applications are due by October 18, 2019 at 11:59pm.

 Do I have to present at the conference to be eligible for a grant?

 No; however, student presenters are given priority for grant awards.
 Due to the high number of students that do present, funds will most likely be used to support these individuals.

 Can I apply for a grant if I have been awarded a grant in a previous year?

 Yes, you may.
 However, please note that priority is given to applicants that have not received funding in previous years.

 How do I apply for conferences that occur in the summer?

-You will need to apply before the final general SPHSS meeting on April 25, 2019 to receive an award.
-You must be a student at the time of the conference and the conference must occur before June 30, 2019.
+You will need to apply before April 24, 2020 to receive an award.
+You must be a student at the time of the conference and the conference must occur before June 30, 2020.
 It is your responsibility to submit reimbursement documents before the fiscal year closes.